 In a granular canister, gases seek the path of least resistance through the bed.
 The flow pattern can be very random and will certainly vary from person to person.
-Learning to load a granular canister requires July 2016 © Lamartek, Inc. dba Dive Rite instruction to learn the proper technique.
+Learning to load a granular canister requires instruction to learn the proper technique.
 Optimal loading of the canister requires tapping to achieve a uniform bed of granules.
 This takes time and can cause dusting of the adsorbent.
 All of this leads to variations in duration, wasted adsorbent and the potential for "caustic cocktail".

-In contrast to a granular system, ExtendAir® cartridges use channels, molded in at the factory that remain constant and controlled by the manufacturing process.
+In contrast to a granular system, ExtendAir® cartridges use channels, molded in at the factory, that remain constant and controlled by the manufacturing process.
 The user simply places the cartridge into the canister, without any need for tapping or shaking as the canister is being loaded.
-As such, the duration variability due to irregular granule settling patterns, as well as variability due to individual loading technique are completely eliminated.
-Eliminating this variability will directly translate into longer minimum duration, and a +/-5% variation in duration at any test condition (granules can vary up to $\pm$ -30%).
+As such, the duration variability due to irregular granule settling duration at any test condition (granules can vary up to +/-30%).